maurya777/react-training/docs/javascript/classes.md

-# Classes in JavaScript are just syntactic sugar, at core they are prototypes and constructur as before
+# Classes in JavaScript are just syntactic sugar, at core they are prototypes and constructor as before

-Compiling the following class heirarchy in Babel REPL with ES2015 loose mode:
+Compiling the following class hierarchy in Babel REPL with ES2015 loose mode:

 ```js
 class Person {